noamzaks/jinja-ls/README.md

 ## Acknowledgements

 - The [language](./packages/language/) package is based on [@huggingface/jinja](https://github.com/huggingface/huggingface.js/tree/main/packages/jinja), licensed under MIT by Hugging Face.
-- The client is heavily based on [jinjahtml-vscode](https://github.com/samuelcolvin/jinjahtml-vscode), licensed under MIT by Samuel Colvin and other Contributors.
-In particular, the awesome syntaxes and the language configuration are included with only a few modifications!
+- Basic functionality and language associations are provided by the awesome [jinjahtml-vscode](https://github.com/samuelcolvin/jinjahtml-vscode) extension!
 - The overall layout as well as many code samples are taken from Microsoft's [lsp-sample](https://github.com/microsoft/vscode-extension-samples/tree/main/lsp-sample) licensed under MIT.
 - Some of the Jinja documentation is also provided (licensed under MIT), and some of the Python documentation as well (licensed under zero-clause BSD)
 - Special thank you to Omri for the original idea.